 If you don't know how to contact your representatives, here is the link to look it up.

-USE THE SAME TALKING POINTS IN A LETTER TO THE EDITOR
+WRITE A LETTER TO THE EDITOR OR AN OP-ED

 Writing a quick Letter to the Editor helps to inform others in your community what is happening at the legislature and why they should care.
 It amplifies your voice and can encourage others in the community to talk to your representatives as well.
 Here are links to submit your letters: